Marine transportation safety investigation M20A0160

 Placentia Bay, Newfoundland and Labrador

-On , the fishing vessel Sarah Anne, with four people on board, was reported overdue from a fishing trip in Placentia Bay, Newfoundland and Labrador (NL).
-The vessel departed St. Lawrence, NL, shortly after midnight and was reported overdue to the Canadian Coast Guard Marine Communications and Traffic Services (MCTS) Centre in Placentia, NL, around 8 p.m., approximately three hours after the crew was expected to return.
-A surface search was launched using several vessels and aircraft.
-The bodies of three crew members were recovered the following day.
-Several pieces of debris from the vessel were located.
-The fourth body was recovered on June 6, 2020.
-The vessel was not recovered.
-The TSB is investigating.
+On 25 May 2020 shortly after midnight, the fishing vessel Sarah Anne, with 4 people on board, departed St. Lawrence, Newfoundland and Labrador, to fish snow crab in Placentia Bay.
+The Marine Communications and Traffic Services Centre in Placentia, Newfoundland and Labrador, received an overdue report at 1945 that evening.
+A search was launched using several vessels and aircraft.
+The bodies of 3 crew members were recovered the following day.
+The body of the 4th crew member was recovered from the shore on 06 June 2020.
+The vessel was not found.

 Map showing the location of the occurrence